-In actual fact this is less a blog than an archive.
+This is less a blog than an archive.
 For approximately six years, from 2009 to 2015, I wrote a blog on Russian culture when I was the theater critic for The Moscow Times.
-Most of those entries have now disappeared into the murky ether.
-Titled Theater Plus, this space gave me room to stretch out and cover many things I wouldn’t have been able to touch on otherwise.
+Most of those entries disappeared into the murky ether fairly quickly.
+Titled Theater Plus, that space gave me room to stretch out and cover many things I wouldn’t have been able to touch on otherwise.
 It was a wonderful time and it renewed my faith and interest in writing at a time when I was turning the corner into my third decade as a critic.
 Many of those pieces were near and dear to my heart, and some happened to capture historical moments in freeze-frame as Russia began entering its most difficult days in 20 years.
-Over time I will collect all or most of these pieces still deserved to be available, and so I started this blog space up as a place to park them, along with some new commentary.
+I believed that most of these pieces still deserved to be available, and so I started this blog space up as a place to park them, along with some new commentary.
 All of those pieces can be found here now, more or less – although not strictly – in chronological order.